Deeply virtual pion production through two-loop order

-Due to the experimental incapability of separating the longitudinal DV$\pi^0$P cross section, we compare our predictions with the measured unpolarized cross section $\mathrm{d}\sigma_{\text{U}}/\mathrm{d}t = \mathrm{d}\sigma_{\text{T}}/\mathrm{d}t + \epsilon \mathrm{d}\sigma_{\text{L}}/\mathrm{d}t$~\cite{JeffersonLabHallA:2020dhq}, which is juxtaposed in the upper panel of Fig.~\ref{fig:p0a}.
 However, even after including the NNLO corrections, the GK model predictions are still significantly lower than the measured $\sigma_\mathrm{U}$ (note the data points have been shrunk by a factor of 3 for the sake of visibility).
 In contrast, the NLO and NNLO predictions based on the {\tt GUMP} parametrization appear to be compatible with the data.

 In Fig.~\ref{fig:tsa} we also predict the $t$-dependence of the TSSA for DV$\pi^+$P at various level of perturbative order.
 Here we select representative $Q^2$ and $x_B$ values that span the kinematic reach of \texttt{JLab}, \texttt{EicC}, and \texttt{EIC}, mirroring the preceding longitudinal cross section analysis.
 We find that including NNLO corrections does not significantly alter the TSSA, echoing the conclusions drawn for NLO corrections in Refs.~\cite{Belitsky:2001nq,Diehl:2007hd}.
 Nevertheless, our results demonstrate that the TSSA remains sizable across this broad $Q^2$ range, a feature that is robust across different GPD parametrizations.